-At Living With Harmony, we provide workshops tailored to individual needs and can include carers and family members.
+At Living With Harmony, we provide inclusive group sessions and can include members of staff,carers and family members.
 Sessions last approximately an hour and the numbers are normally only limited by the space.

 You can learn more about the techniques we use in these sessions here.

 Communicating and relating with words can be a struggle, whereas the language of music connects and motivates.
 When this happens in an existing group setting the benefits of the group music therapy session can remain long after the therapists leave.